Wednesday, February 21, 2018

 What beads do you use?
 Can kids exchange their beads?

-There were 5 "levels" of beads kids could earn:
+There are 5 "levels" of beads kids could earn:

 • 30 minutes = Sparkly/Glitter beads